Resonances in the Two-Centers Coulomb Systems

-\begin{remark} The phase function $\phi$ defined in the previous theorem is not unique, however this is fine for our purposes.
-In fact, our main concern is to have a controlled behaviour at infinity (see Proposition \ref{pr:phfun}) and good analyticity properties to be able to identify the two (unique) waves $v_\pm$ for a wide range of parameters. \end{remark}
+\begin{remark} The phase function $\phi$ defined in the previous theorem is not unique.
+This is, however, immaterial for our purposes.
+In fact, our main concern is to have a controlled behaviour, as $\xi\to\infty$ (see Proposition \ref{pr:phfun}) and good analyticity properties in order to identify the two (unique) waves $v_\pm$ for a wide range of parameters. \end{remark}

 Henceforth we will refer to the $\phi(\xi,k)$ defined in Theorem \ref{thm:defPhFun} as a \emph{global phase function}.